Gelasian

 The Gelasian is an age in the international geologic timescale or a stage in chronostratigraphy, being the earliest or lowest subdivision of the Quaternary Period/System and Pleistocene Epoch/Series.
-It spans the time between 2.58 Ma (million years ago) and 1.80 Ma.
-It follows the Piacenzian Stage (part of the Pliocene) and is followed by the Calabrian Stage.
+It spans from 2.58–1.80 million years ago, following the Piacenzian Age (from the Pliocene Epoch) and preceding the Calabrian Age.

 Definition

-The Gelasian was introduced in the geologic timescale in 1998.
-It is named after the Sicilian city of Gela in the south of the island.
+The Gelasian was introduced in the geologic timescale in August 1996.
+It is named after the Sicilian city of Gela in the south of the island, with its GSSP being located near the city at Monte San Nicola.
 In 2009 it was moved from the Pliocene to the Pleistocene so that the geologic time scale would be more consistent with the key changes in Earth's climate, oceans, and biota that occurred 2.58 million years ago.